When merging is enough

 Browser limits

 Browser merging uses local memory and FFmpeg WASM, so many large files can be more demanding than a short two-clip merge.
-Stay inside the MVP file limits and start with a smaller test if you are unsure.
+Stay inside the current version file limits and start with a smaller test if you are unsure.

 If a merge fails, try fewer clips, smaller files, or common formats such as MP3 and WAV.